Steps to model requirements for workflows, user stories

-In this step we will model the requirements as workflows, user stories and process indicators.
+This document provides details on how to model the requirements for workflows, user stories and process indicators.

 Given the requirements document from your business analyst, create a process model that looks as follows.
 It captures who (role) does what (activity) in what sequence to accomplish the outcome.

 Start by identifying the users.
 The users could be citizens, vendors or employees.
 It is important to identify the roles the users are playing e.g. in the above the citizen is the "Applicant", Vendor is the "Verifier" and the Head of Department is the "Approver".

 Tenant - DIGIT is a hierarchical multi-tenant system.
 The state can be a tenant.
 Departments can be the next-level tenant.
 So Punjab can be a tenant denoted by pb.
 The education department can be denoted by pb.education.

 Role - Role can be configured to provide a set of access to the user.
 The "Approver" Role allows users to approve or reject the application but does not allow the user to edit the application.

 User - When a user is created in DIGIT, they are mapped to tenant and role.
 So they have access only to those data that belong to that Tenant and can perform only those activities as defined in the role.

 Workflow - Workflow is defined as a set of states e.g. New, Submitted, Verified, Approved.
 At each stage, different roles can perform different actions e.g. Verifier can verify an application only when the application is in the "Submitted" state.
 Abstracting workflows allows DIGIT to configure different workflows for different tenants.
 For instance, if Jalandhar wants to configure additional roles and steps in the Birth Certificate process (as compared to Amritsar) then it will be possible to do so.